marcoderito/fantasy_football/README.md

     - Final fantasy football teams and relevant metrics for each manager.

 - **report_generator.py:**
-  Generates a comprehensive and professional PDF report that includes:
+  Generates a PDF report that includes:
   - Technical descriptions of PSO, DE, and ES algorithms and their roles in the optimization process.
   - Detailed empirical analysis such as average scores, distribution of managers’ chosen strategies, and player performance statistics visualized through multiple charts (bar charts, pie charts, and histograms).
   - Tabular summaries showing key performance indicators for each optimization strategy.